NREL/HPC/applications/spark/README.md

 ## Debugging problems
 Open the Spark web UI to observe what's happening with your jobs.
-You will have to forward ports 8080 and 4040 of the code-examples node (first node in your SLURM allocation) through an ssh tunnel.
+You will have to forward ports 8080 and 4040 of the master node (first node in your SLURM allocation) through an ssh tunnel.

 Open your browser to http://localhost:4040 after configuring the tunnel to access the application UI.